konstantinmuenster/gatsby-starter-portfolio-minimal/README.md

 ---

 ## Features

+#### 🌛 [NEW] Dark Mode - Based on user's preferences.
+If the user's OS is set to using dark mode, the Gatsby Starter will automatically switch to a dark theme too.

 #### 🕹️ Quick and Easy Setup - Add content and deloy.
 Just install the starter, add your content, and deploy it!
 This starter works seamlessly with hosts like Netlify.